Gauge Invariant Propagators and States in Quantum Electrodynamics

-Thus, rather than solving the constraint equation, an equation which under-determines the state, we analyzed the path integral itself, and found unique expressions for the boundary phases to see how the constraint equation ought to be satisfied.
-The amplitude's dependence on the gauge-variant parts of the field were determined kinematically, whereas the dependence on the gauge-invariant parts of the field remained to be determine dynamically, by a path integral over gauge invariant variables.
+Thus, rather than solving the constraint equation (which under-determines the state), we found that the path integral yields unique expressions for the boundary phases for which the constraint equation is also satisfied.
+The dependence of $K_{fi}$ on the gauge-variant parts of the field was determined kinematically, whereas the dependence on the gauge-invariant parts of the field was found dynamically, by a path integral over gauge invariant variables.

-For each of the two geometries considered we considered both the case where gauge transformations vanish at spatial infinity, and the case where they have finite limits.
-In both cases, when gauge transformations were required to vanish at spatial infinity we obtained Coulombic dressing of the charges in the boundary state, as well as some non-universal, dynamically generated, transverse contributions to the dressing.
-However when the gauge group was extended, only the causal diamond amplitude had noteworthy changes.
-The boundary states were annihilated by the ``large-gauge charge'' discussed previously in the literature on null infinity \cite{largeGT,strominger}.
+In cases when gauge transformations vanished at spatial infinity one inevitably finds a universal Coulombic dressing of the charges in the boundary state, as well as some non-universal, dynamically generated, transverse contributions to the dressing.
+However when the gauge group was extended, the causal diamond amplitude boundary states were annihilated by the ``large-gauge charge'' discussed previously in the literature on null infinity \cite{largeGT,strominger}.
 One can explicitly enforce an asymptotic matching condition at spatial infinity and demonstrate that this zero-charge condition weakens to the asymptotic charge conservation laws associated with the soft photon theorem.
-From the large causal diamond path integral an explicit expression for the soft-photon dressing of states on the null boundary emerges very naturally.
-Our coordinate system, and the specific limit taken to null infinity, were sufficient to include both null and timelike matter.
-The resulting expressions were not novel, but the bFP technique used here was, and it provided a manifestly gauge invariant derivation of the result.
+From the large causal diamond path integral an explicit expression emerges very naturally for the soft-photon dressing of states on the null boundary.
+The resulting expressions were not novel, but the bFP technique used to get them was, and it provided a manifestly gauge invariant derivation of the result.

 Let us now turn to the questions posed in the introduction.
 From the foregoing discussion, we can see that a fairly complete characterization has been given here of the states, their dressing, the physical degrees of freedom, and how all these depend on the boundaries (questions (a)-(c) of the introduction).

 Let us then turn to question (d), regarding the larger enterprise of quantum gravity.
 Here we can only indicate which direction we believe should be taken - to really deal with this, one needs to generalize the work here to much more general spacetime structures.
 For simple spacetimes, one can certainly extend the class of allowed gauge transformations beyond those considered here - gauge invariance would then imply new angle dependent constraints on our asymptotic states, perhaps related to the sub-leading soft photon theorems.